vermilion00/libhmk/README.md

 3. Create a directory for your keyboard under `src/keyboards/` and create a `config.h` file with the required configurations.
 An example [`keyboards/gauss64/config.h`](keyboards/gauss64/config.h) is provided.
 See the header files in [`include/`](include/) and [`hardware/`](hardware/) for the available options.

-4. Configure the [`platformio.ini`](platformio.ini) file for your keyboard.
+4. Configure the `platformio.ini` file for your keyboard.
+An example configuration is available at `keyboards/<KEYBOAD_NAME>/pio.ini`.
 The configuration file includes the following sections:

    - `env`: Shared configuration for all environments.
 The following options are configurable:
      - `debug_tool` (Optional): See [Debugging](https://docs.platformio.org/en/latest/projectconf/sections/env/options/debug/index.html).